 - The VCA (Version-Capabilities-Algorithms) refers to the concatenation of messages GET_VERSION, VERSION, GET_CAPABILITIES, CAPABILITIES, NEGOTIATE_ALGORITHMS, and ALGORITHMS last exchanged between the Requester and the Responder. - If the Responder supports caching the negotiated state (CACHE_CAP=1), the Requester might not issue GET_VERSION, GET_CAPABILITIES, and NEGOTIATE_ALGORITHMS.
-In this case, the Requester and the Responder shall store the most recent VCA as part of the Negotiated State. - 199 If the two endpoints support session key establishment with the PSK (Pre-Shared Key) option, then Negotiated State is not applicable and VCA is not stored.
+In this case, the Requester and the Responder shall store the most recent VCA as part of the Negotiated State. - If the two endpoints support session key establishment with the PSK (Pre-Shared Key) option, then Negotiated State is not applicable and VCA is not stored.

-200 10.2 GET_VERSION request and VERSION response messages
+201 10.2 GET_VERSION request and VERSION response messages

 - This request message shall retrieve the SPDM version of an endpoint.
-Table 8 GET_VERSION request message format shows the GET_VERSION request message format and Table 9 Successful VERSION response message format shows the VERSION response message format. - In all future SPDM versions, the GET_VERSION and VERSION response messages will be backward compatible with all earlier versions. - The Requester shall begin the discovery process by sending a GET_VERSION request message with the value of the SPDMVersion field set to 0x10.
+Table 8 GET_VERSION request message format shows the GET_VERSION request message format and Table 9 Successful VERSION response message format shows the VERSION response message format. - In all future SPDM versions, the GET_VERSION and VERSION response messages will be backward compatible with all earlier versions. - The Requester shall begin the discovery process by sending a GET_VERSION request message with major version 0x1 .
 All Responders shall always support the GET_VERSION request message with major version 0x1 and provide a VERSION response containing all supported versions, as Table 8 GET_VERSION request message format describes. - The Requester shall consult the VERSION response to select a common supported version, which should be the latest supported common version.
 The Requester shall use the selected version in all future communication of other requests.
 A Requester shall not issue other requests until it receives a successful VERSION response and identifies a common version that both sides support.
 A Responder shall not respond to the GET_VERSION request message with ErrorCode=ResponseNotReady.
 The selected version shall be the version in the SPDMVersion field of the Request (other than GET_VERSION) immediately following the GET_VERSION request.
 If the Requester uses a different version than the selected version in other Requests, the Responder should return an ERROR message with ErrorCode = VersionMismatch or the Responder can silently discard the Request. - A Requester can issue a GET_VERSION request message to a Responder at any time, which is as an exception to Requirements for Requesters to allow for scenarios where a Requester shall restart the protocol due to an internal error or Reset. - After receiving a valid GET_VERSION request, the Responder shall cancel all previous requests from the same Requester.
-All active sessions between the Requester and the Responder are terminated and information (such as session keys, session IDs) for those sessions should not be used anymore.
+All active sessions between the Requester and the Responder are terminated, i.e., information (such as session keys, session IDs) for those sessions should not be used anymore.
 Additionally, this message shall clear the previously Negotiated State, if any, in both the Requester and its corresponding Responder.
 An invalid GET_VERSION request that results in the Responder returning an error to the Requester shall not affect the session state.
 The ERROR message resulting from an invalid GET_VERSION request shall have the value of the SPDMVersion field set to 0x10.

-After sending the VERSION response for a GET_VERSION request, if the Responder completes a runtime code or configuration change for its hardware or firmware measurement and the change has taken effect, then the Responder shall silently discard any request received outside of a session, or respond with ErrorCode=RequestResynch to any request received outside of a session, until a GET_VERSION request is received.
-For requests received within a session, the Responder shall follow the selected session policy that the Requester selects in Table 59 - Session Policy at the time of session establishment.
+After sending the VERSION response for a GET_VERSION request, if the Responder completes a runtime code or configuration change for its hardware or firmware measurement and the change has taken effect, then the Responder shall silently discard any request or respond with ErrorCode=RequestResynch to any request until a GET VERSION request is received.